Selwyn Biggs: Rugby career

 The 1897 Championship saw Wales play just one match, after the Welsh Rugby Union withdrew Wales from international competition due to the Gould Affair, but Biggs was reselected for that match.
-His pairing for this game, against England, was Aberavon's Dan Jones who scored a try in a rare victory over the English.
+His pairing for this game, against England, was Aberavon's Daniel Jones who scored a try in a rare victory over the English.
 When Wales were readmitted to the tournament the next year, Biggs was given a new partner for both games, his Cardiff team-mate Jack Elliott.
 Wales won the Ireland game at Limerick but lost to England at Blackheath.
 During the 1897/98 season Biggs was made captain of Cardiff, following his brother Norman, who has also held the position four years earlier.

 1898 saw Biggs captain the Cardiff team twice against the invitational touring team the Barbarians.
 Cardiff won both matches with Viv Huzzey scoring two tries, four conversions and a dropped goal in the second game.
 1898 also saw Biggs play his final game for the Barbarians, facing Exeter on 27 December.

 At international level Biggs was dropped once more, when the charismatic James Brothers were reselected over him for the England game during the 1899 Championship.
 England were beaten convincingly, but the James brothers both turned professional shortly afterwards, making themselves ineligible for further appearances under the rugby union code.
 The selectors brought Lloyd back into the squad to partner Biggs in the final two games of the tournament, losses to Scotland and Ireland.

 Biggs played one final international game, as part of the 1900 Home Nations Championship.
 Wales had already won the first two games over England and Scotland with the half-back pairing of Lloyd and Phillips.
 Biggs replaced Lloyd for the away match against Ireland, and a Welsh victory gave Wales the tournament.
 Biggs, like his brother in 1893, was now part of a Triple Crown winning team.

 In 1904, Biggs was one of twenty sporting stars of rugby and football to be chosen on a series of collectable cards issued with Cadle's cigarettes.